“The Land of a Thousand Dances”-Traveling with the Forrest Gump Soundtrack

 Na, na na na na, na na na na, na na na, na na na, na na na na.

-Hit single by Wilson Pickett in 1966
+A hit single by Wilson Pickett in 1966

-In the 1960’s, I was part of a white closed system but not completely.
+In the 1960s, I was part of a white closed system, but not completely.
 I lived next door to Mr. C.’s farm.
-Looking out my bedroom window, I could see his yellow house, the grey shingled barn, the collection of outbuildings and beyond it all, acres of orchards.
+Looking out my bedroom window, I could see his yellow house, the grey shingled barn, the collection of outbuildings, and beyond it all, acres of orchards.
 They were my refuge, a lovely deviation from the limits life imposed on me.
-I was shy and self conscious in high school and I was always glad to get home.
+I was shy and self-conscious in high school, and I was always glad to get home.
 School was like a game board with rigid rules and what seemed like only one path.
-Competition was intense, some won and others were left behind.
+Competition was intense; some won and others were left behind.

 I noticed that no one acknowledged the loud clicking sound of my old bike.
 Something seemed to press them all down, forbidding them to make any connection with me.

 On I went.
 A wonderful hill and the gift of gravity were next.
-I pumped harder and harder and my mind raced.Where did the workers come from?
+I pumped harder and harder, and my mind raced.
+Where did the workers come from?
 Where did they go when the sun set and darkness came?

 Down, down the hill I sailed.
 The speed and the rushing air cleared my mind.
 I was gloriously free in the moment.

-The road leveled, my bike slowed and I was home again.
+The road leveled, my bike slowed, and I was home again.

-The exotic creature was unlike any barnyard poultry I had ever seen. and I sensed that the bird had been bred and raised for a special mission and its defiance frightened me.
+The exotic creature was unlike any barnyard poultry I had ever seen.
+And I sensed that the bird had been bred and raised for a special mission, and its defiance frightened me.

 My dad volunteered to take me to see Sherm about the rooster.
 After supper, I followed him through the plum orchard to Sherm’s home in Mr. C.’s abandoned chicken coop.

-My father knocked on the door and after a moment it was opened by a tall middle-aged black man in overalls, a flannel shirt, and work boots who seemed happy to see us and welcomed us in.
+My father knocked on the door, and after a moment, it was opened by a tall, middle-aged black man in overalls, a flannel shirt, and work boots who seemed happy to see us and welcomed us in.

-Sherm took one step toward the cooler on the floor, opened it and took out a glass bottle of orange juice.
+Sherm took one step toward the cooler on the floor, opened it, and took out a glass bottle of orange juice.
 He reached up to a wooden plank shelf over the door and brought down three glasses.
-I could see that they had not been washed thoroughly and a hazy film remained.
+I could see that they had not been washed thoroughly, and a hazy film remained.

-I watched my father raise a dirty glass to his lips and drink the warm golden liquid until it was gone.
+I watched my father raise a dirty glass to his lips and drink the warm, golden liquid until it was gone.
 I did the same.

-Copyright 2019@theautonomoustraveler.com All right reserved.
+Copyright 2019@theautonomoustraveler.com All rights reserved.

 4 thoughts on ““The Land of a Thousand Dances”-Traveling with the Forrest Gump Soundtrack

-1. Michèle Coutellier
+1. Michèle Coutellier's avatar Michèle Coutellier

 What an interesting memory!
 Your father was a good man with a good soul.
 In the 60s, anyone who was ‘different’ was treated with caution.
 I remember in Catholic primary school, our teacher told us we were to have a new student, one who was not CATHOLIC.
 She never said anything derogatory about her specially but her tone let us to believe that there was something wrong with her.
 It was no wonder that when the young girl arrived everyone truly eyed her dubiously… if there was anything unusual about her it was her size as she towered 2 heads higher than the tallest in our bunch… After a while of observing her I concluded that she was just a ‘big’ girl who needed a friend or two in her circle.
 Fortunately times have changed for the better for some but the struggle continues for the Muslims.